Jared-Is-Coding/pubparts.xyz/README.md

 ### Database Setup with Prisma.

-Generate Prisma client and apply the schema to your Postgres DB:
+Generate Prisma client and apply the schema to a Postgres DB:

 ```bash
 npm run db:push